SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

 SEKOIA.IO offers a preconfigured concentrator based on Docker to forward events on the platform.

-This method simplfies as much as possible the configuration needed to set up a concentrator in order to collect logs and send them on the each relevant Intakes.
+This method simplifies as much as possible the configuration needed to set up a concentrator in order to collect logs and send them on each relevant Intakes.

 !!!
 Warning
     In this method each technology MUST send their logs on different ports (of your choice) of the concentrator in order to make it work.
-The main principale of this methode is to discriminate each technology by port to link them with the right Intake key.
+The main principle of this method is to discriminate each technology by port to link them with the right Intake key.

 ## Prerequisites